Posts

 Image

 CD-i Player Audio Section The Philips CD-i was the first CD based movie and game unit.
 Before PC CD-ROMs and the PlayStation.
 It was so ahead of the curve at the time.
 Philips was a major consumer electronics innovator.
-The Crystal CS4328 was a well regarded Digital to Analog converter in the early 90s.
+Present in the player's audio section, the Crystal CS4328 was a well regarded Digital to Analog converter in the early 90s.
 A number of high end CD players used it, for example the Quad CD-67 from 1993.
-The CD-67 retailed at 795GBP.
-1,539GBP in today's money !
-And it used a Philips CD transport mechanism.
-The CS4328 is a high performance 18 bit DAC and the AD7528s are dual 8 bit DACs.
+The CD-67 retailed at 795GBP and used a Philips CD transport mechanism.
+The CS4328 is a high performance 18 bit DAC and the AD7528s shown are dual 8 bit DACs.
 The K version of the CS4328 shown here is the -93dB typical (-90dB max) higher THD+N spec version.
 SNR is 120dB min.
 Power supply filtering is good on the device with tantalum and surface mount ceramic capacitors in parallel on the +/-5V analog supplies and +5V digital supply.
 If you look at the service manual schematics there are different player options.
-One uses the Philips SAA7321 Bitstream DAC and the other u
+One uses the Philips SAA7321 Bitstream DAC and...

 Ediswan Semiconductors